GhostPack/Rubeus/README.md

 ### brute

-The **brute** action will perform a Kerberos-based password bruteforcing attack.
+The **brute** action will perform a Kerberos-based password bruteforcing or password spraying attack. **spray** can also be used as the action name.

     C:\Rubeus>Rubeus.exe brute /password:Password123!! /noticket